-Amongst the seven emirates, Abu Dhabi is the capital and largest emirate of United Arab Emirates.
-The said emirate is ruled by His Highness Sheikh Khalifa Bin Zayed Al Nahyan, President of the United Arab Emirates.
+The said emirate is ruled by His Highness Sheikh Khalifa Bin Zayed Al Nahyan, who is also the President of the UAE since 3 November 2004.

 UAE Capital: Abu Dhabi